rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 \end{equation*}
 $$

-which is once again the equation of a circle.
+is once again the standard equation of a circle.